mikhaillav/Best-LL-Loader/README.md

 p.s use full version name, for example 1.18.12.01 and not 1.18.12!

-p.p.s folder musn't have spaces
+p.p.s folder musn't have spaces in name

+p.p.p.s original LL-Loader: https://github.com/mikhaillav/LL-Loader